 While the Internet serves as a tremendous resource with information available on virtually any topic, people may have a hard time determining if what they read online is truthful and accurate.
 In the context of historical events, and especially with historically underrepresented groups, researchers say it is vital that information be told in an honest and respectful way.

 That is a big focus of IUPUI’s Jennifer Guiliano’s work.
-In Fall 2021, Guiliano will travel to the University of Guelph in Canada to complete a prestigious Fulbright U.S. Scholar Program.
-While serving as research chair in Digital Humanities, she will explore how Canadian researchers are telling the stories of Indigenous people through linked data on the Internet – knowledge she hopes will be used to help Native communities in the United States tell their own stories using similar approaches.
+In Fall 2021, Guiliano will travel to the University of Guelph in Canada as the Fulbright Canada Research Chair in Digital Humanities.
+There, she will explore how Canadian researchers are telling the stories of Indigenous people through linked data on the Internet – knowledge she hopes will be used to help Native communities in the United States tell their own stories using similar approaches.

 “As a historian, my concern is always that there are misinterpretations and stereotypes of Native communities that circulate,” said Guiliano, an associate professor of history in the IU School of Liberal Arts at IUPUI and adjunct associate professor of both American Indian programs and American Studies.
 “I want to be able to better advise Indigenous communities about sharing their own interpretations of their history, so people are not only learning about it from the side of non-Native individuals, archives, and governments who own documents and histories created by colonizers.”